 At the bottom, as you can see in the screenshot above, you can click on Remove Properties and Personal Information to open the EXIF removal tool.
 The tool lets you either create a copy of the image with all metadata removed or pick and choose which properties to erase from the selected file.

 You can also select multiple images in File Explorer and use this process to remove metadata from all of them at once.

-The only downside is that Windows 10 can’t (or won’t allow you to) remove every bit of EXIF data.
-I’m not sure why Microsoft kept this limitation in Windows 10, but either way, if you need to absolutely nuke EXIF data then you might be better off with one of the other two methods below.
+Note: One downside is that Windows 10 can’t (or won’t allow you to) remove every bit of EXIF data.
+I’m not sure why Microsoft kept this limitation in Windows 10, but if you need to absolutely nuke all EXIF data then you might be better off with one of the other two methods below.

-The only downside, as far as I’ve seen, is that batch removal is a nuisance with this method.
-You have to open all images and export them one by one, and even though it only takes about five seconds per, it can be quite a nuisance.
+The only downside is that batch removal is a nuisance with this method.
+You have to open all images and export them one by one, and even though it only takes about five seconds each, it’s pretty tedious.

-You could also do this using Photoshop instead of GIMP, but is it really worth buying Photoshop just to remove EXIF data?
-I don’t think so — but definitely consider it if you plan on getting serious with photography and doing a lot of post-production.
+Note: You could also do this using Photoshop instead of GIMP, but is it really worth buying Adobe Photoshop just to remove EXIF data?
+No. But if you have it, might as well use it!

-If you take most of your photos on your phone, then it may make more sense to use an EXIF-removing app instead so you don’t have to involve your computer in the shoot-edit-upload process.
+If you take most of your photos on your phone, then it may make more sense to use an EXIF data removal app so you don’t have to involve your computer in the process.

 Before you install a third-party app, first check your Camera app’s settings to see if you can disable EXIF data generation.
 Some camera apps may only let you disable location inclusion, while others may not allow you to disable EXIF data at all.